tsmx/nodejs-tutorial/README.md

 The databse name used in this tutorial is `nodejstest`.
 To prepare the the tutorial simply create a database with this name and load the intial test data by executing the contents of `snippets/insert-testdata.js` in this DB.
 You can simply do this e.g. by copying it to a Robo-3T shell window and press F5.

-The script will create and populate a collection called `masterdata` with some objects of type contact, booking and booking position.
-These objects are linked by reference to create the following logical structure:
+The script will create and populate a collection called `masterdata` with some documents representing contacts, bookings and booking positions.
+These documents are linked by reference to create the following logical structure:

 ```bash
 Contract 1